Achilleas Kostoulas

 Comments

-2 responses to “On Likert scales, levels of measurement and nuanced understandings”
+2 responses to “Revisiting Likert scales, levels of measurement: a nuanced understanding”

 Leave a Reply